-conventional breeding (Girijashankar & Swathisree 2009).
-This is due both to a shortage of genes for desirable traits such as disease resistance, pest resistance and drought tolerance, and to the difficulty in making wide crosses due to sexual incompatibility (Girijashankar & Swathisree 2009).
+Conventional breeding for improved grain and forage production has resulted in significant improvements in the productivity of sorghum.
+However, a range of biotic and abiotic factors continue to limit the potential of the crop and this has proven difficult to overcome using conventional breeding (Girijashankar and Swathisree, 2009).
+This is due both to a shortage of genes for desirable traits such as disease resistance, pest resistance and drought tolerance, and to the difficulty in making wide crosses due to sexual incompatibility (Girijashankar and Swathisree, 2009).
 Beneficial genes may be incorporated through gene technology coupled with in vitro techniques to regenerate GM plants.

 Completion of the whole genome sequencing will increase the genomic information available and support the genetic improvement for domesticated sorghum.
-Initial analysis of the 730 Mb sorghum genome placed 98% of genes in their chromosomal context using whole-genome shotgun sequence validated by genetic, physical and syntenic 16 information (Paterson et al. 2009).
-The relatively small genome of sorghum makes it an attractive model for functional genomics of other C4 grasses in addition to providing information for the potential improvement of sorghum lines (Paterson et al. 2009).
+Initial analysis of the 730 Mb sorghum genome (grain sorghum; BTx623) placed 98% of genes in their chromosomal context using whole-genome shotgun sequences validated by genetic, physical and syntenic information (Paterson et al., 2009).
+The relatively small genome of sorghum makes it an attractive model for functional genomics of other C4 grasses in addition to providing information for the potential improvement of sorghum lines (Paterson et al., 2009).
+More recently the whole genome sequencing of the sweet sorghum line 'Rio' highlighted differences in genes involved in sugar metabolism and transport compared to BTx623 (Cooper et al., 2019).

 One limitation to genetic modification is that sorghum cells are difficult to grow in tissue culture.
-This is mainly due to the large amount of phenolic substances secreted into the culture by sorghum cells (Casas et al. 1993).
-Other issues impacting sorghum transformation are its inherent tolerance to antibiotics and the difficulty in selecting appropriate promoters (Muthukrishnan et al. 2004).
-Nevertheless, GM sorghum plants have been obtained using biolistic as well as agrobacterium-mediated transformation methods (Howe et al. 2006).
-A range of genes have been introduced into sorghum including the bar gene for herbicide tolerance (Casas et al. 1993; Casas et al. 1997), the chitinase gene G11 against anthracnose disease and other stalk rot causing fungi (Krishnaveni et al. 2001) and the Cry1Ac gene that confers insect resistance (Girijashankar et al. 2005).
+This is mainly due to the large amount of phenolic substances secreted into the culture by sorghum cells (Casas et al., 1993).
+Other issues impacting sorghum transformation are its inherent tolerance to antibiotics and the difficulty in selecting appropriate promoters (Muthukrishnan et al., 2004).
+Nevertheless, GM sorghum plants have been obtained using biolistic as well as Agrobacterium-mediated transformation methods (Howe et al., 2006; Che et al., 2018), and CRISPR/Cas editing is also achievable (Che et al., 2018; Li et al., 2018; ISAAA, 2019).